ionic-team/ionic-docs/src/content/intro/concepts.md

 Native apps, however, commonly use "push/pop" navigation, with multiple history stacks.
 For example, iOS's App Store has tabs at the bottom such as "Games", "Search", "Updates", etc. Tapping each of the tabs enters into its own history stack, and tapping the "Back" button in one of these stacks means "go back in just this tab".
 Though it sounds pretty familiar to a traditional website, it's actually quite different and something users of native apps are already accustomed to.

-Ionic is able provide users the "push/pop" navigation they expect, but translate it to the web.
-This allows develoeprs to create the same native app experience for their users.
+Ionic is able to provide users the "push/pop" navigation they expect, but translate it to the web.
+This allows developers to create the same native app experience for their users.

 ### Routing